kesavanm/VIM-my-PHP-IDE/README.md

 * :se  - shortcut for :set
 * :set mouse=a  - set vim in mouse mode ; No right click , quick paste
 * :set mouse=	- set vim in quick edit mode
+`F4` - Alias for the mouse mode - toggle

+`F5` - Alias for the `:Run` `:R` - Execute a system command and send the outcome to QuickFix window `F7` - Show current date/time

 * gg Goto line #1
 * G  Goto EOF